-A recent Air Safety Foundation Special Report on instructional safety found that 38 percent of dual instruction maneuvering accidents were a result of practicing emergency procedures at low altitudes.
+An Air Safety Institute Special Report on instructional safety found that 38 percent of dual instruction maneuvering accidents were a result of practicing emergency procedures at low altitudes.
 ASF recommends that instructors set a "hard deck" (altitude) where recovery from a simulated emergency will be made, and always leave an "out".
 Simulate an engine failure with the throttle, not the mixture control or fuel selector.
 That way, if a go-around is required, at least the engine is still running.

-Numerous other helpful studies and resources for both students and instructors - including free online interactive courses - are available at www.asf.org.
+Numerous other helpful studies and resources for both students and instructors - including free online interactive courses.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!